kubeflow/website/content/en/docs/distributions/gke/_index.md

 +++
-title = "Kubeflow on Google Cloud" description = "Running Kubeflow on Kubernetes Engine and Google Cloud Platform" weight = 20
+title = "Google Cloud distribution of Kubeflow" description = "Documentation for Google Cloud distribution of Kubeflow" weight = 50
 +++